 If you are looking to provide some wedding reception games for your guests, this list shows a few of the many ideas I have seen whilst performing my close up magic at weddings.

-As a London Magician for Hire I normally perform at over 50 weddings a year and the list below are all tried and tested from seeing them at countless weddings.
+As a Wedding Magician I normally perform at over 50 weddings a year and the list below are all tried and tested from seeing them at countless weddings.

 Wedding receptions games fall into two categories, for your guests and for the bride and groom.